 During the Core Winter Period, Suffolk Highways drivers, on the winter maintenance rota, are restricted to a 7.5 hour working day to undertake normal daily duties.
-This allows a 3.5 hour for the preparation and delivery of a winter treatment, complying with the maximum daily duty time of 11 hours.
+This allows 3.5 hours for the preparation and delivery of a winter treatment, complying with the maximum daily duty time of 11 hours.